nmandery/batyr/README.md

 ## GET /api/v1/status.json

 This method returns an object with the configuration and the current state of the server.
+The key `numFailedJobs` might be used to monitor the server using a tool like for example nagios.

 Example: